ngaylinn/epigenetic-gol-v1/README.md

 regulatory
 genes](https://en.wikipedia.org/wiki/Human_genome#Coding_vs._noncoding_DNA) in
 a biological cell.
-Resemblance to these things was *not* a goal of this project, but emerged naturally from the requirements of this data structure, which is interesting.
+Resemblance to these things was *not* a goal of this project, but emerged naturally from the requirements of the data structure, which is interesting.
 It's also significant that `PhenotypeProgram`s do not invoke genes in sequential order, but instead use random-access lookup.
 This was intentionally borrowed from nature to make the results of development more